tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 sal <- runWF(sal)
 ```

-Note: The above example is submitting the job to partition called `short`.
+Note: The above example will submit the cluster job to a partition called `short`.
 Users need
 to adjust this parameter to their environment.

 ### Visualize workflow